 When we are experiencing negative emotions, we are being drained of our vital life force.
 Fear, anger, hate, depression, anxiety, and stress, are just some of the emotions that wear us down.
 And if we can work out why we feel these emotions, we can discover how to stop the subsequent depletion of energy.

-How do I know if someone is draining me of energy?
+How do you know if someone is draining your energy?

 Being in the vicinity of an energy vampire can leave us exhausted, depressed, and pessimistic.
 Unfortunately, these people can be our spouses, family members, co-workers, and friends that we have known for years.